Taylor Fedun

-Taylor William Fedun (born June 4, 1988) is a Canadian ice hockey defenceman who is currently playing within the Pittsburgh Penguins organization of the National Hockey League (NHL).
+Taylor William Fedun (born June 4, 1988) is a Canadian ice hockey defenceman who is currently an unrestricted free agent.
+He most recently played with the Wilkes-Barre/Scranton Penguins in the American Hockey League (AHL) while under contract to the Pittsburgh Penguins of the National Hockey League (NHL).

 Playing career

 Undrafted, Fedun played one final season in the Alberta Junior Hockey League (AJHL), skating in 50 games for the Spruce Grove Saints.
 He led all team defenceman in scoring with ten goals and 43 points.

 The following season, Fedun joined the Princeton Tigers of ECAC Hockey conference in the NCAA Division I. In his first year with the club, he scored four goals and 14 points in 32 games.
 Fedun remained with the Tigers for an additional three seasons, where he became team captain in his final year.

 On March 8, 2011, the Edmonton Oilers signed Fedun to a two-year contract.

 Fedun impressed the Oilers at the 2011 Young Stars Tournament in Penticton, British Columbia, and continued to impress throughout the Oilers' pre-season games.
 He remained on the roster after other young high performers, such as Tyler Pitlick and Curtis Hamilton, had been assigned to the team's American Hockey League (AHL) affiliate, the Oklahoma City Barons.

 Prior to the 2011–12 season, when the Oilers' roster sat at 32 players, with nine more needing to be cut before the team's final roster was made, Fedun was tripped by the Minnesota Wild's forward, Eric Nystrom, and fractured his femur during a preseason game while attempting to retrieve the puck and force an icing.
 Fedun suffered a complex fracture to his right femur and missed the entire 2011–12 season after a rod was put in his leg.
 This was the second time the NHL's icing policy led to a fractured femur in the post-lockout era, with the previous injury occurring to former Wild defenseman Kurtis Foster in 2007.
 The icing rule was changed for the 2013–14 season to reduce the risk for potentially damaging collisions.

 Fedun returned the following season, playing entirely with the Barons.
 In his first professional season, he recorded 27 points in 70 games.

-Fedun scored his first career NHL goal on November 5, 2013 against Florida Panthers' goaltender Jacob Markstrom.
+Fedun scored his first career NHL goal on November 5, 2013, against Florida Panthers' goaltender Jacob Markstrom.
 He appeared in an additional three games for the Oilers that season, scoring another goal.
 However, Fedun primarily played for the Barons that season.